-Research shows that keeping blood-glucose close to normal reduces diabetes complications.
-For better diabetes care, need to maintain the glucose level at target.
+Research shows keeping blood glucose close to normal reduces diabetes complications.
+For better diabetes care, you need to monitor the glucose level within the target range.

 For effective diabetes treatment, you need to use both the A1C and SMBG to get a complete picture of blood-glucose control.

 Glucose readings are just BS numbers, not a judgment of your ability to manage your diabetes.
 Think of your test results as a check, not ability.

 Self-Monitoring blood sugar (or glucose) is a simple blood test lets you know how well you are controlling your diabetes.
 Additionally, it helps us provide the information required to make any correction in the diabetes treatment for achieving healthy blood sugar level.

 Self-monitoring blood-glucose helps to learn how food, physical activity, and medicine affect glucose levels.